fmi-basel/LSTree/example/README.md

 ### 1) Processing the example data

 For an easy first-time use, you can run everything in one go via a single command.
-This will trigger the entire workflow on two example datasets( [002-Budding](/example/data/002-Budding/) and [003-Enterocyst](/example/data/003-Enterocyst/) ) using all models trained with `intestinal organoid images` (this takes around 10 minutes with the hardware configuration we used).
+This will trigger the entire workflow on one example dataset ( [003-Enterocyst](/example/data/003-Enterocyst/) ) using all models trained with `intestinal organoid images` (this takes around 5 minutes with the hardware configuration we used).
+The other example dataset ( [002-Budding](/example/data/002-Budding) ) has already been processed for convenience.
+This means that if you do not have the hardware to run the Task below, you can directly check the output files from there and skip to the [webviewer](../webview/README.md) for visualizing the output.

 As long as the data has been cropped and lineage tree created/curated and exported via MaMuT .xml ( which is the case for the example datasets ), the entire LSTree workflow can be activated via the command below (this takes around 10 minutes with the [hardware configuration we used](LINK)):